sonictk/MARI-Extension-Pack/DEV_RELEASE_NOTES.md

 ######Procedurals - General

+ATTENTION: Some of the following changes will change the look of existing procedurals when converting Projects
+           that use the old ones.

+The 'Transform Scale' Settings (Scale X,Y,Z) have been refactored so that larger numbers now mean larger scale.
+Previously procedurals would scale up in size the closer the value got to 0.0.
+At default setting of 1.0 the result is identical as before.

 Procedurals in the MainWindow/Layers/ Menu no longer appear under a 'CustomProcedurals' Folder but are merged into the main Procedurals,Geometry, Environment etc. Folders